All Episodes

 What does this actually tell us about them?

-It's open line Friday.
+It's Open Line Friday.

 Let's go.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-Oh, yes, my friends, the end of the week has arrived.
+Oh, yes, my friends, the end of the week has arrived the beginning of the weekend.

 The National Football League season kicked off last night.

-At any rate, ladies and gentlemen, open line Friday when we go to the phones, the program is all yours.
+At any rate, ladies and gentlemen, Open Line Friday, when we go to the phones, the program is all yours.

-Telephone number if you want to join us, 800-282-2882, and the email address is Rush at EIB net.com.
+Telephone number, if you want to join us, 800-282-2882.

-Well, in variety, uh, the trade paper variety of the movie and television industry newspaper, the uh possibility has been posed that uh Disney will totally scrap the movie, The Path to 911.
+Well, in Variety, the trade paper variety, the movie and television industry newspaper, the possibility has been posed that Disney will totally scrap the movie, The Path to 911, that Iger is not happy with it and this may broom the whole thing.

-Provide your network with a free broadcast license predicated on the fundamental understanding of your principal obligation to act as a trustee of the public airwaves in serving the public interest.
+The Communications Act of 1934, goes the letter from the Democrats, provides your network with a free broadcast license predicated on the fundamental understanding of your principal obligation to act as a trustee of the public airwaves in serving the public interest.

 Nowhere is this public interest obligation more apparent than in the duty of broadcasters to serve the civic needs of a democracy by promoting an open and accurate discussion of political ideas and events.